helliott20/dmarc-analyser/docs/WEBHOOK_INTEGRATION_GUIDE.md

 1. Go to your Slack workspace and create an incoming webhook
 2. Copy the webhook URL
-3. In DMARC Analyzer, navigate to Settings > Webhooks
+3. In DMARC Analyser, navigate to Settings > Webhooks
 4. Click "Add Webhook"
 5. Fill in the form:
    - Name: "Production Alerts"